Updated: Apr 8

 Your financial plan and portfolio should complement each other.
 Running your plan with an ultra conservative return assumption is a good place to start.
 You can ratchet up risk from there if desired.

-What is your Enough? (this post is running in the July edition of the Portland Business Journal).
+What is your Enough? (this post is ran in the Portland Business Journal).

 Portfolio Risk & Diversification